Google algorithm changes every year and so does SEO checklist, including the local SEO checklist.

 Do you remember how your businesses were cited in telephone directories and magazines?
-Local citation services work on the same principle.
+Local citation solutions work on the same principle.
 It’s mentioning any combining detail of your brand on the web.
 It can be NAP, or NAP + web URL, or NAP + zip + website.
 It’s one of the key factors which decide your local search results.
 Here’s what you can do to earn citation:

 - Use local or automatic citation.
 You can either use one of the two or have the right balance between the two.

 - The local citation gives you massive control over the process; however, it can get very strenuous if you try to move to another citation method.

 - On the other hand, the automatic citation is super-quick and scalable, but expensive and hands less control over the process.